Showing posts with label workshop. Show all posts

 We were told to tell a story about growing up.

-We split into a large group and re-told our story to everyone in our group.
+We split into a large group and retold our story to everyone.

 One woman told me about growing up and going to a one-room school, about not getting her favorite teacher until the third grade.

 Another woman told me about family ties.
-How some of the relatives had moved up north to work, but always came home for family gatherings.
+How some relatives had moved up north to work but always came home for family gatherings.

-She told a story about a young couple who were expecting their first child and it died shortly after birth.
+She told a story about a young couple who were expecting their first child, and the child died shortly after birth.

 2014 ~ Friday, May 16, UNA Front Porch Storytelling Workshop with Dolores Hydock at George Lindsey Theater UNA

-Today, I attended the Storytelling Workshop at George Lindsey Theater at UNA.
-I was not sure where the theater was located so my husband lets me out at the Arts and Music building.
-I walked around trying to locate where the workshop was finally, I spotted a room with the light on and saw a woman inside.
+Today, I attended the Storytelling Workshop at the George Lindsey Theater at UNA.
+I was not sure where the theater was located, so my husband let me out at the Arts and Music building.
+I walked around, trying to find the workshop.
+Finally, I spotted a room with the light on and saw a woman inside.

 Our group leader was Dolores.

-Our first exercise was introducing ourselves using a descriptive word beginning with the same letter as our first name.
+Our first exercise was to introduce ourselves using a descriptive word that began with the same letter as our first name.

 We started with Wonderful Wanda, Sassy Susan, Vibrant Vivian, Audacious Amy, Caring Carol, Sad, and Friendly Freda.
-I cannot remember the other two women’s name but I remember one was an animal lover and she owned many dogs and cats.
+I cannot remember the other two women's names, but I remember one was an animal lover who owned many dogs and cats.

 Dolores talked about Steve Jobs.
 Jobs said, "that being creative is just connecting things."

-Next, we were told to close our eyes and think of a toy or animal that we remembered as a child.
-To imagine the clothes we were wearing, the sounds we heard, the texture of the toy or animal.
+Next, we were told to close our eyes and think of a toy or animal we remembered from childhood.
+To imagine the clothes we were wearing, the sounds we heard, and the texture of the toy or animal.
 We were just told to bring these images to life in our imagination.

-We then broke up into groups of three’s and had to describe to the others in our group what we remembered.
+We then broke up into groups of three and had to describe to the others in our group what we remembered.

 Amy and Freda were in my group.

 Amy took this doll everywhere, and she never left home without her baby doll.
-Amy remembered playing in her grandmother yard while holding her doll and hearing the porch swing.
-Amy did not remember when her baby doll quit singing happy birthday.
+Amy remembered playing in her grandmother's yard while holding her doll and hearing the porch swing.
+Amy did not remember when her baby doll stopped singing "Happy Birthday."

 When Freda would go to town with her family, she would see this bride doll in the store window.

-Freda had several brothers and no sister so the doll was never played with.
+Freda had several brothers and no sisters, so the doll was never played with.

 Freda was so excited that she finally had a sister.

-Freda loved her sister so much that she gave the bride doll to her.
+Freda loved her sister so much that she gave her the bride doll.

 To Freda, having a sister was more important than having a bride doll.

-A man had joined our class and he talked about rain and how birds were supposed to quit singing when it was going to rain but the birds just kept singing.
+A man joined our class, and he talked about rain and how birds were supposed to stop singing when it was going to rain, but the birds just kept singing.

 Another told about sitting on a wooden bench and how it brought back memories of her father.
-He was a farmer, minister and very well dressed.
-The story behind being well dressed was her father’s family was so poor that her grandmother had to starch the children’s shirts just to keep them together.
+He was a farmer, minister, and very well dressed.
+The story behind being well-dressed was that her father's family was so poor that her grandmother had to starch the children's shirts just to keep them together.

 Dolores was taking one item from our list and using the snowball effect.

-One of the items on my list was a yellow cab in the parking lot at UNA.
+One of the items on my list was a yellow cab in the UNA parking lot.

-I said when I was a schoolgirl, there was the neighbor girl who was a cripple and she always took a yellow taxicab to school.
+I said, when I was a schoolgirl, there was a neighbor girl who was a cripple, and she always took a yellow taxicab to school.
 I said I had forgotten all about the cripple neighbor girl.

-It is funny how something so simple as a yellow cab can bring back memories.
+It is funny how something as simple as a yellow cab can bring back memories.

-Dolores started a list of items as we each called out different items to add to the list.
+Dolores started a list as we each called out items to add.

 We had to take two items from that list and make our own list of fifteen each.

-One woman made a list of the things she needed for a trip she was going to take.
+One woman made a list of the things she needed for a trip she was taking.

-Another woman made a list of the name of the animals that she owned.
+Another woman made a list of the animals she owned.

 Another woman made a list of the places she had visited.